 - 3. Install the TPM cover: - a.
 Line up the tabs on the cover with the openings on either side of the TPM connector. - b.
 To snap the cover into place, firmly press straight down on the middle of the cover.

-4. Proceed to Preparing the server for operation on page 144.
+4. Proceed to Preparing the server for operation.

 Preparing the server for operation